 What types of opportunities are available?

-Here at Purple Door our Volunteering Team works with over 140 local and national organisations that range from local theatres and schools; to the prison service and the NHS; and community groups to social enterprises.
+As part of the Careers and Employability Service our Volunteering Team works with over 140 local and national organisations that range from local theatres and schools; to the prison service and the NHS; and community groups to social enterprises.
 The organisations we work with are all ‘not-for-profit’ and offer a wide range of opportunities to meet the needs and interests of our students.

 We have had volunteers involved in: